30 Famous Temples In South India – A Spiritual & Architectural Guide

 10. Kailasanathar Temple - Kanchipuram

-How to Get There: Kanchipuram is 68 kilometers from Chennai, making it fairly accessible by flight for those who prefer to visit the ancient place of worship.
+• How to Get There: Kanchipuram is 68 kilometers from Chennai, making it fairly accessible by flight for those who prefer to visit the ancient temples in India.
 Along with that, Kanchipuram has its own bus depot and rail station, allowing it access to all of the major towns in India due to its proximity to Chennai.

 11. Ekambareswarar Temple - Kanchipuram

 You may plan a trip to Ekambareswarar, recognized as one of the most important pilgrimage places in India for Mahadev devotees, and roam through the temple complex, which features several impressive gopurams.
 The temple has 63 stone images of the Nayanmars and several Shiva Lingam.
-With a magnificent pond in the core of the complex, the temple's architecture shines even brighter.
+With a magnificent pond in the core of the complex, the temple's architecture shines even brighter and is rightfully considered as one of Chennai famous temple.
 According to tradition, Goddess Parvati created Prithvi Lingam using sand and worshipped it beside a mango tree.

 12. Sarangapani Temple - Kumbakonam